GSA/ficam-playbooks/_pacs/5_pacs_procurements.md

 </table>

-{% include alert-info.html content="If at any time you have PACS procurement questions, contact the GSA IT Customer Service at ITCSC at GSA dot gov or call 1-855-482-4348." %}
+{% include alert-info.html content="If at any time you have PACS procurement questions, contact the GSA IT Customer Service at ITCSC at gsa.gov or call 1-855-482-4348." %}